avlisiur78/hassio-addons/hassio-hostapd/README.md

 When the `interface` option is left blank, a list with the detected wlan interfaces will be printed on the logs and the addon will terminate.
 Set the correct `interface` value on the configuration then restart the addon.

-The definition of `staticroutes` should be, something like:
+The definition of `dhcp_staticroutes` should be, something like:

       10.0.0.0/8 10.127.0.1, 10.11.12.0/24 10.11.12.1